DarkMatterCore/dom_xml_dataset_generators/README.md

 ﻿# dom_xml_dataset_generators

-Experimental Python scripts to generate DAT-o-MATIC compliant XML datasets using Nintendo's CDN dumps from various users.
+Experimental Python scripts to generate DAT-o-MATIC compliant XML datasets using Nintendo's CDN dumps from various users and/or tools.